Teaching about character traits in reading can be challenging but fun!

 Using real people, whether it is a historical person from the social studies book, a famous person from a biography, or even the principal (if he/she is a great example, which I’m hoping would be the case), real people are super interesting for character traits examples.

 Another plus to using historical figures is that they can help you integrate reading and social studies.
 In my mind, that’s awesome!

 Task cards are always one of my favorite things to use in the classroom.
 When kids think of task cards, they usually think “game” or “fun” but I think task cards are actually a “great learning opportunity!”

-I created a set of character task cards that I like to use that have mini-stories on each of the 32 cards.
+I created a set of Character Traits Task Cards Print and Digital that I like to use that have mini-stories on each of the 32 cards.
 I like to set them around the room and give kids clipboards to write on but you could sure use them as a whole class or at centers too.
 These give the kids some real concentrated practice.

 9. Independent Work

 Now that the kids have become fairly well versed in determining character traits, it’s time to kick the little birdies out of the nest a bit, so they can do some independent work.
-I love using lots of passages and graphic organizers from my Characters, Settings, and Events Unit.
+I love using lots of passages and graphic organizers from my Characters, Settings and Events: Print and Digital.
 With 48 pages (including 32 task cards), there’s enough material to allow the kids to get lots of practice with a variety of activities.
 And my favorite part…It includes both a print AND a digital format to give you greater flexibility in the classroom!